Keith Barnhart: Career

-Manhattan was very kind to Barnhart during the late 80s and the 90s; within the 1st month of arriving he was recording and touring with Melanie, and penning charts for legendary drummer Steve Ferone.
+Barnhart was very active in Manhattan during the late 80s and the 90s; within his first month of arriving, he was recording and touring with Melanie, and penning charts for drummer Steve Ferone.
 His first recording session was in Steely Dan's Riverside studio.
 He began his internship in Times Square's Unique Recording Studio where he quickly established himself as the house programmer and keyboardist, and part-time engineer, which peaked as assistant engineering for Quincy Jones on a Roberta Flack track.
-His quick success enabled free-lance capacity where he still remains.
-Remix credits: Janet Jackson's "The Pleasure Principle".
-Remixes with Kurtis Khaleel AKA Mantronik.: Herb Alpert, Nu Shooz, Joyce Simms, The Caine Gang, Duran Duran, and Sequal.
+His quick success allowed Barnhart to work as a freelance composer, remixing Janet Jackson's "The Pleasure Principle" an tracks by Kurtis Mantronik, Herb Alpert, Nu Shooz, Joyce Simms, The Caine Gang, Duran Duran, and Sequal.

-Arif Mardin often called upon Plex for his services recording with Dionne Warwick, Bette Midler, EQ, and Roberta Flack.
+Arif Mardin often called upon Barnhart for his services recording with Dionne Warwick, Bette Midler, EQ, and Roberta Flack.
 Roger Talkov, a Hit Factory engineer, introduced him to Keith Richards, Brian Wilson, Paul Simon, Phil Ramone, Elliot Easton, and Kim Turner (Sting's manager) all of which Plex provide various services.

-Plex also performed many remixes with producer/ DJ Freddie Bastone for such acts as Yello, Vanessa Williams, Jamiroquai, and Savage Garden.
-Bastone and Plex fused their names to become the act Plexstone that got signed to the indie label Cutting Records, as a dance act that got distributed in South America.
+Barnhart also performed many remixes with producer/ DJ Freddie Bastone for such acts as Yello, Vanessa Williams, Jamiroquai, and Savage Garden.
+Bastone and Barnhart fused their names to become the act Plexstone that got signed to the indie label Cutting Records, as a dance act that got distributed in South America.

-Barnhart also produced the failed single "Chicago Nights" for the Village People.
+Barnhart also produced the single "Chicago Nights" for the Village People.

-Plex has received 9 RIAA certified Gold and Platinum albums for his role as keyboardists and synthesizer programmer.
+Barnhart has received 9 RIAA certified Gold and Platinum albums for his role as keyboardists and synthesizer programmer.